bamlab/react-tv-space-navigation/docs/api.md

 - `keyboardUnsubscriber: (subscriber: TSubscriber) => void`: A function that takes the subscriber identifier returned by `keyboardSubscriber` as an argument.
 This function is meant to remove the keyboard event listener associated with the given identifier.

 The `TSubscriber` type can be any type, it is meant to be determined by the implementation of `keyboardSubscriber` and `keyboardUnsubscriber`.

-## configureKeyboard Function

-The `configureKeyboard` function takes an object of type `KeyboardConfiguration` as an argument.
-It sets up the keyboard interaction for the spatial navigation system according to the configuration object.

 ## Usage